algosup/2023-2024-project-3-virtual-processor-team-8/Test-Plan.md

 ### B. Testing scope and method
-We will verify the quality of the programme, as well as every documents.
+We will verify the quality of the program, as well as every documents.

 For the documents, we will verify the content, as well as the syntax and the grammar, to be sure that no misunderstanding is left over, and thus having clear and readable documents for the client, and also for the team.

-For the programme, we will test each functionalities and verify that they correspond with what was defined in the functional specification.
+For the program, we will test each functionalities and verify that they correspond with what was defined in the functional specification.

 ### C. Tools